aurelieleribaux-1/DMNVisionTool_v3/README.md

 # DMN Computer Vision Tool

-DMN Computer Vision Tool is a web application that allows to upload images representing DMN models to convert them in actual DMJN models stored in *.dmn* format.
+DMN Computer Vision Tool is a web application that allows to upload images representing DMN models to convert them in actual DMN models stored in *.dmn* format.

 ## Table of contents
 <!--ts-->